Mon to Fri:

 Components to Watch

-The fan, compressor, and refrigerant levels are crucial for proper maintenance.
-When these wear out, performance dips.
-Heat pump systems also include a heat exchanger which should be cleaned periodically.
+Proper maintenance is crucial.
+When the fan, compressor, and refrigerant levels wear out, performance dips.
+Heat pump systems also include a heat exchanger, which should be cleaned periodically.

 Energy Savings and Noise